tobynorth/tobynorth/README.md

 ## Hi, I'm Toby!

-Full-stack and platform/devops engineer across a variety of business domains and technologies, longtime code review enthusiast, one-time board game designer (ongoing), and dabbler in esolangs that [give](https://esolangs.org/wiki/Piet) me [joy](https://esolangs.org/wiki/Shakespeare).
+Full-stack and platform/devops engineer across a variety of business domains and technologies, longtime code review enthusiast, one-time designer of an original astronomy-themed board game (ongoing), and dabbler in esolangs that [give](https://esolangs.org/wiki/Piet) me [joy](https://esolangs.org/wiki/Shakespeare).
 Also, dad. :heart:

 Please [email](mailto:toby.ross.north@gmail.com) me if you'd like to learn more about my work and/or work together!